 - Watch these peanuts carefully!
 Like all nuts, they can burn fast and ovens can vary!
 Check on after 5 minutes.
 No one wants burned nuts.
 No one.

 - After they’ve baked, you can sprinkle with a touch more salt and let sit for a couple of minutes.
 Then place in a bowl and stir until cooled.
-These nuts will naturally stick to each other in little clusters because of the honey so what you are left with is little bites of goodness.
+These nuts will naturally stick to each other in little clusters because of the honey so what you are left with is little bites of deliciousness.

 Easy Homemade Food Gift